3dperceptionlab/unrealrox/docs/source/_site/getting_started/quickstart.rst

 Record your own dataset
 #######################

 Acomplishing with above instructions you will be able now to record your own dataset.
-Scene information (e.g. camera and objects pose and orientation) is dumped using .txt format and stored by default on the **FILL** folder.
+Scene information (e.g. camera and objects pose and orientation) is dumped using .txt format and stored by default on the RecordedSequences folder located in the root of the UnrealROX project.
 When you are recording, a red message will appear on the screen.
 You can begin and stop recording in each moment.
 When you restart the level, recording process automatically stops.
 For more information go to *UnrealROX Plugin->Recording* section.

 Generate ground truth for your record